-Use the tacacs-server key command to set the authentication and encryption key for all TACACS+ communications between the switch and the TACACS+ daemon.
+Use this command to set the authentication and encryption key for all TACACS+ communications between the switch and the TACACS+ daemon.
 The <key-string> parameter has a range of 0-128 characters and specifies the authentication and encryption key for all TACACS communications between the switch and the TACACS+ server.
 This key must match the key used on the TACACS+ daemon.

 Text-based configuration supports TACACS server's secrets in encrypted and non-encrypted format.
 When you save the configuration, these secret keys are stored in encrypted format only.
 If you want to enter the key in encrypted format, enter the key along with the encrypted keyword.
-In the show running config command's display, these secret keys are displayed in encrypted format.
+In the output of the show running config command, these secret keys are displayed in encrypted format.
 You cannot show these keys in plain text format.

-Format tacacs-server key [<key-string> | encrypted <key-string>]

-no tacacs-server key
+Format tacacs-server key [<key-string> encrypted <key-string>]</key-string></key-string> Mode Global Config no tacacs-server key tacacs-server keystring

-Use the no tacacs-server key command to disable the authentication and encryption key for all TACACS+ communications between the switch and the TACACS+ daemon.
+Use this command to disable the authentication and encryption key for all TACACS+ communications between the switch and the TACACS+ daemon.
 The <key-string> parameter has a range of 0-128 characters.
 This key must match the key used on the TACACS+ daemon.

-Format no tacacs-server key < key-string>
+Format no tacacs-server key <key-string></key-string> Mode Global Config tacacs-server source interface

-tacacs-server keystring

-Use this command to set the global authentication encryption key that is used for all TACACS+ communications between the TACACS+ server and the client.
+Use this command to set the global authentication encryption key used for all TACACS+ communications between the TACACS+ server and the client.

-Format tacacs-server keystring <key-string>
+Format tacacs-server keystring Mode Global Config